 These three-part publications consist of highly annotated calendars, extensive keyword-in-context/author indexes and introductory studies.
 Three-hundred and eighteen volumes treating over 105 music periodicals were published.

 RIPM Retrospective Index was released online in 2000 and today its content has surpassed 1,000,000 annotated records.
-It is updated every six months and contains indexes to complete runs of approximately 400 music periodicals.
+It is updated every six months and contains indexes to complete runs of more than 400 music periodicals.

 If the dream of the 1980s and 1990s was to bring to light the contents of an immensely important and complex corpus of literature, today it is, understandably, to bring the literature itself to one’s desktop or device, in a coherent, accessible format and with the speed of a mouse click.
 Thus, after many years of preparation for the immense task of digitizing and placing online the vast majority of journals indexed by RIPM, the RIPM Retrospective Index to Music Periodicals with Full-Text (formerly RIPM Online Archive) was released in May 2009.
 Today, it contains nearly 300 full-text periodicals, accessed through the RIPM Retrospective Index.

 Released in January 2018, the RIPM Preservation Series: European and North American Music Periodicals is the first database collection in a new series.
 It contains 146 rare, full-text journals comprising nearly a million pages.
 The periodicals in the collection deal extensively with musical life in the United States as well as in Belgium, Bulgaria, Canada, Croatia, Czech Republic, Denmark, Finland, France, Germany, Hungary, Italy, Poland, Portugal, Russia, Serbia, Spain and the U.K.—; the collection includes many monumental journals each with publication runs of more than forty years.